blacklightpy/vaultofknowledge/Effective Radiated Power.md

 EIRP(dB) = ERP(dB) + 2.15 dB

 ## Law
+The limits are generally known as link budget.

 India allows 4W ERP (36 dBm) in 2.4GHz and in 868 GHz.
 The tranmission power is 1W (30 dBm).

-FCC allows 36 dBm for Point to Point (PTP) and 30 dB for Point to Multipoint (PTMP).
+FCC allows 36 dBm EIRP for Point to Point (PtP) and 30 dB EIRP for Point to Multipoint (PtMP) connections.

 In general, for every 1 dB lowered at the transmitter, the antenna gain can be increased by 3 dB.
 ## Measurement of ERP